 - Core a large Roma apple.
-You can use other apples, but Roma apples are nice and hard, which is what you need.
-Don’t core the apple all the way through the bottom; leave a layer of skin intact.
+You can use other apples, but Roma apples are nice and hard, which is what you need so that it stays more or less intact in the oven.
+Don’t core the apple all the way through the bottom.
+Leave a layer of skin intact.

 - Peel a ring of apple skin just around the hole at the top of the apple.